Lingua Latina, by Hans Orberg, saved my teaching career.

 - You are not going to send me checks every year for six years…unless you want to!

 - You do not have to grade anything!
-I’ll do it for you.
+My site will do it for you.

 I found quite a few.
 The prices ranged from the $575 per year on the high side, to $400 per year on the low side.